 Over Complication 1: Lots of Companies!

 One of the more common issues we see is businesses that have four or five companies in their corporate structure.
 Generally, there’s no reason to have more than two companies in your corporate structure unless you’re running a large business.
 The most sensible structure is to have a holding company that holds the major assets (IP, cash, etc.), and an operating company that contracts with suppliers and customers.
-We commonly see businesses that have set up a company to own IP, a company to contract with suppliers and hold stock, a company to contract with customers, etc. In the majority of situations, this overengineering just wastes time and money.
+We commonly see businesses that have set up a company to own IP, a company to contract with suppliers and hold shares, a company to contract with customers, etc. In the majority of situations, this overengineering just wastes time and money.
 There’s the initial cost of setting up all of the companies, but more importantly, you’ll have to deal with the ongoing compliance and accounting obligations for each entity.

 Over Complication 2: Trust Structures